JBEI/edd/jbei/edd/rest/scripts/Maintain_Links.md

 anyone with access to the script.
 Recent tests indicate that at a minimum, the following should be done before using this script on the production databases:

+* __Retest legacy Perl URL pattern matching__ legacy Perl-style EDD URLs no longer appear to be detected by the script according to a test on 8/24/17 against edd-test.jbei.org
+* __Resolve REST API strain resource intent__ this script was initally coded to depend on `/rest/strains/` and `/rest/strains/studies/` API resources, which more recently are under debate, and have been temporarily disabled in EDD's initial REST API
 * __Add a user prompt to confirm target URL’s___ as in more recent work on `create_lines.py`.
   There's currently no confirmation of the targeted deployment URL's captured in configuration files, and developers may change these